catseye/Wanda/README.md

 Rewrites occur when parts of the string match the pattern of one of the rewrite rules that are in effect.
-For instance, the rule for `+` has the pattern `X Y $ +`, where X and Y are integers; the part of the string that matches that pattern is replaced by a single integer which is the sum of X and Y, followed by a `$`.
+For instance, the rule for `+` has the pattern `X Y $ +`, where X and Y are integer symbols; the part of the string that matches this pattern is replaced by a single integer symbol which is the sum of X and Y, followed by a `$`.

 You can think of `$` as a symbol which delineates the stack (on the left) from the program (on the right).
 When constants are encountered in the